Librarika/manual/docs/barcode-labels.md

      ![Barcode Labels generate barcodes](img/barcode-labels-generate-barcodes.png)

-* Here at first you can see the `Object Type` options like, one is **Accession** which is used to Generating barcode label  for library material.and the other is **Member** which is used to Generating barcode label for member ID card.
+* At first, please select `Object Type` to either Accession or Member to generate barcodes for library materials or member id cards respectively.

      ![Barcode Labels object type](img/barcode-labels-object-type.png)

-* If you want to add the items in the Queue according to `Add Member Barcode` then you have to select the **Member** option must. and this will **Generate Member Barcodes** for you.

-* If want to `Generate Book Barcodes` then you have to select the **Accession** option must.

-* You don't need to change the `Code Type` option.
+* Select the desired `Code Type` by default CODE 128 is selected.
+We suggest to use CODE 128 or CODE 39 for better scannability.

-* You can give the `Width Factor` and `Height` per your barcode size.
+* You can specify the `Width Factor` and `Height` for your barcode image.
 * Now in `Line 1, Line 2, Line 3` you can give a title to your barcode such as Book Title, Call Number and Custom Text.
+If you select Call Number then also select `Binding Fold Option` below.

      ![Barcode Labels for line_1](img/barcode-labels-for-line_1.png)

-* If you choose the `Custom Text` option then a text box will be appear and you can give any text per your choice.
+* If you choose the `Custom Text` option then a text box will be appear and you can give any text as your choice.

      ![Barcode Labels for line text](img/barcode-labels-line-text.png)